TosbackCgusBridge-Bot/CGUs-versions/Pepsico/Privacy Policy.md

 Recent News

-1. Chief Design Officer in Annual List of the 40 Under 40 Hottest Young Stars In Business - Fortune
+1. Quaker thrives in China with traditional medicine cereal fortification - Bakery and Snacks
-2. LinkedIn Reveals The Companies Where Everyone Wants To Work, PepsiCo at #7 - Business Insider
+2. Chief Design Officer in Annual List of the 40 Under 40 Hottest Young Stars In Business - Fortune
-3. Pepsi's Interactive Matching Vending Machine on "Weird Wall Street" - Bloomberg
+3. LinkedIn Reveals The Companies Where Everyone Wants To Work, PepsiCo at #7 - Business Insider

 Recent Press Releases

-1. Pepsi Scores Touchdown With New Ad
+1. Obama Re-Election Appears Likely Following Results Of Cheetos Brand Election Poll
-2. PepsiCo Lets Consumers Buy, Gift and Play Through New Interactive Vending Machine
+2. Pepsi Scores Touchdown With New Ad
-3. Pepsi To Announce Its Newest "Pop Star"
+3. PepsiCo Lets Consumers Buy, Gift and Play Through New Interactive Vending Machine

 Downloads